-I’ve been blogging about the books I read, the libraries I visit, and other bookish topics since January 2010.
-I started this blog shortly after stepping down as a manager at Borders.
-Although I continued to work as a part-time bookseller until the company’s demise, I missed the daily interaction with books and book people.
+Hi, I’m Chris Wolak and I’ve been blogging about the books I read, the libraries I visit, and other bookish topics since January 2010.
+I started this blog shortly after stepping down as a manager at Borders after ten years in a variety of positions (community relations, marketing, operations, and sales).
+Although I continued to work as a part-time bookseller for another two years until the company’s demise, I missed the daily interaction with books and book people.
 This blog helped fill that void.